 For example, when using Fused Deposition Modeling technology (FDM/FFF), layer thickness will be about 0.1-0.4 mm.
-Therefore, in order to produce a 10 cm-tall model, the machine will have to print 250-1000 layers.
-Considering the fact that usually 3D printers work at a speed of 30-150 mm/sec, to get a small model of medium complexity you will have to wait from 3 to 11 hours.
+Therefore, to produce a 10 cm-tall model, the machine will have to print 250-1000 layers.
+Because usually 3D printers work at a speed of 30-150 mm/sec, to get a small model of medium complexity you will have to wait from 3 to 11 hours.
 Printing larger models can take up to several days, even if the 3D printer works day and night.
 Moreover, when it comes to FDM printing, high print speed leads to poorer quality.

 Source: Garrett Kearney